Hungary

 Hungary experiences a continental climate, with hot summers and cold, snowy winters.
 Spring and autumn are generally mild, but conditions can be unpredictable.
 Precipitation is fairly evenly distributed throughout the year, with occasional heavy showers in the warmer months.

-Educational System Hungary
+Educational System in Hungary

 The educational system in Hungary is comprehensive and follows the Bologna Process, which standardizes education across Europe.
 Education is mandatory from the age of 6 to 16.
 The system is divided into four main stages: kindergarten (ages 3-6), primary school (grades 1-8), secondary school (grades 9-12), and higher education.
 Primary education typically starts at age 6 and lasts for 8 years, where students receive a broad education.
 Secondary education is either general or vocational, with general high schools preparing students for higher education and vocational schools focusing on practical skills for various trades.
 After completing grade 12, students take a matriculation exam (Matura), which is necessary for university entrance.
 The Hungarian education system is known for its strong emphasis on the sciences and mathematics, and it has produced several notable Nobel laureates and innovators throughout history.
 Schools in Hungary also offer language education, with English and German being the most popular choices.
 For families moving to Hungary, there are also international schools that offer education in English and follow international curricula.